srp33/ExpressionAble/README.md

 * JupyterNotebook

 ## Future Formats to Support
-We are working hard to expand ShapeShifter to work with even more file formats!
+We are working hard to expand ExpressionAble to work with even more file formats!
 Expect the following formats to be included in future releases:
 * Fixed-width files (fwf)
 * Genomic Data Commons clinical XML